Starling Bank: Mobile apps

 The focus on technology and user experience has been a key differentiator for Starling Bank.
 The bank primarily serves customers via mobile banking apps on iOS and Android.

-The features of Starling's mobile apps include instant notifications of transactions, freezing and unfreezing customers' cards to prevent unauthorised transactions, categorising transactions for later analysis, creating separate "goals" where money can be stored separately to a customer's main balance, and in-app chat with customer service representatives.
+The features of Starling's mobile apps include instant notifications of transactions, freezing and unfreezing customers' cards to prevent unauthorised transactions, categorising transactions for later analysis, creating separate "Spaces" where money can be stored separately to a customer's main balance, and in-app chat with customer service representatives.
 The bank also offers a 'Settle Up' feature, where customers can send money to their contacts.
 The app also features real-time notifications and spending insights, aiding customers in making informed financial decisions.
 In 2017, Starling claimed to be the first UK bank to support in-app setup for Apple Pay.

 Engine

 In February 2022, Starling created a subsidiary business for its banking-as-a-service platform, Engine, through which it plans to white-label to other firms to allow them to use its systems for processing payments, card transactions and opening customer accounts.

+As part of the company's 2025 rebrand, during which it dropped "Bank" from its name, Starling placed additional emphasis on Engine as its core technology platform business.
+Reports noted that the move reflects Starling's shift toward high-margin, scalable Software-as-a-Service (SaaS) banking-infrastructure services, with Engine reporting a 284% year-on-year revenue increase in 2024 and targeting £100 million in the short to medium term.

+In September 2025, Starling announced plans to expand Engine's footprint to North America, including a regional office in New York.